- Some studies suggest morning workouts can boost metabolism and enhance fat burning, but evidence is not conclusive.

 What is an Evening Workout?

 Evening workouts take place between 5 PM and 10 PM.
-People who aren’t morning enthusiasts often prefer this time, claiming they perform better and feel stronger.
+People who aren’t morning enthusiasts often prefer this time, saying they may perform better and feel stronger.
 Research published in the journal Chronobiology International in 2020 suggested that physical performance may peak in the late afternoon or evening when body temperature and energy levels are highest.

 Morning vs Evening: Side-by-Side Comparison